Financial Help for Health Insurance See if you can get financial help with the costs of your health insurance.

 Premium tax credits –

 an amount that can be subtracted from the amount of income tax a person or business owes.
-Premium tax credits will be offered to some individuals and small businesses that purchase health coverage through the Health Insurance Marketplace, to help pay for the cost of coverage.
+Premium tax credits will be offered to some individuals that purchase health coverage through the Health Insurance Marketplace, to help pay for the cost of coverage.
 You can have the tax credit applied to your premium over the course of the year, or wait until you file your taxes to claim the full amount.

 Premium/health insurance premium –